This post contains affiliate links.

 Is it Safe to Equip a Power Wheels With a Lawn Mower Battery?

 By now, many are probably wondering, is it safe to modify a battery connection in this way?
-Thankfully, we can assure you it is.
+Thankfully, I can assure you it is.
 Provided that you exercise proper handling and storage practices when dealing with the battery, it is entirely safe to set up and use in this manner.

 Never use old corroded batteries.
 Instead, discard them in an environmentally friendly manner and replace them whenever necessary.
 Avoid overcharging your battery, and keep it away from extreme conditions such as excessive heat, humidity, snow, freezing, moisture, etc.

 Always use a deep-cycle battery and never a starting battery.
+There are plenty of other power wheels upgrades you might consider first.